-Valley in the second season is lower in most areas due to slightly lower yields and significantly higher water consumption.
+Figure 1 shows the spatial pattern of table grape water use efficiencies in Hex Valley.
+Water use efficiency in the second season is lower in most areas due to slightly lower yields and significant higher water consumption.
 Especially in the downstream area, water use efficiency drops during the second year.
 In the more isolated table grape vineyards (in the southeast and east, most likely from farmers with their own water resources), water use efficiency remains preserved or even improves.
 Many factors however play a role such as the variability of soil type, both in terms of physical and chemical properties.